- Ian Hunter Burnet, 22, left Virginia to celebrate New Year's Eve in New York

 - Ian Burnet is 5 feet, 10 inches and weighs 160 pounds; he has brown hair, green eyes

-Ian Hunter Burnet, a 22-year-old Virginia Commonwealth University student, went missing days after arriving in New York City to celebrate New Year's Eve, authorities said.
+Police in New York and Virginia are searching for a 22-year-old Virginia Commonwealth University student who went missing days after arriving in New York City to celebrate New Year's Eve, according to authorities.

-He planned to stay with a fellow college student and her friend in an apartment in Harlem, his father said.
+Ian Hunter Burnet left Richmond, Virginia, on a bus bound for New York on December 26, according to his father, Mark Burnet.
+He planned to stay with a fellow VCU student and her friend in an apartment on 139th Street near Riverside Drive in Harlem, his father said.

 "He went up just to have a post-Christmas tourist visit to New York City and celebrate New Year's Eve.
-He was intending to have a short time there and then return back to Virginia," the father said.
+He was intending to have a short time there and then return back to Virginia," Burnet said.

-According to Burnet's father, Burnet and a friend had made plans to hang out together back in Virginia on January 2, but Burnet never made it back.
+According to his father, his son and a friend had made plans to hang out together back in Virginia on January 2, but Ian Burnet never made it back.
 The last communication he had with his son was December 28.

 "I received a routine type of text talking about touring in New York," he said.

-Some other news outlets have reported that Burnet told friends he was not having a good time in New York, but his father said that was something he had not heard.
+Some other news outlets have reported that Burnet told friends he was not having a good time in New York, but his father told CNN that was something he had not heard.

 "I wish I knew more," he said, "If I did, I might be able to understand what happened."